You have just found my latest compilation “Sole E95 Elliptical: A Review (2015)” – updated and expanded version.

 and that’s without delivering too much pressure to one’s joints.

-In this way, the likelihood of impact injuries is reduced, and even people with some types of injuries can stay in shape using an elliptical.
+In this way, the likelihood of impact injuries is reduced, and even people with some types of injuries can stay in shape using an elliptical machine.
 You get a cardiovascular workout that’s low-impact, and which can vary in intensity according to the level of resistance the user sets and the speed of the exercise being performed.

 Even though it’s a minimal-impact workout, elliptical training is considered to be weight-bearing exercise (ref.).